-After a Georgia couple wired $170,000 from their sprinkler company with Norman Strell Castleberry Financial Services, a Wellington investment firm, they were promised they’d get a good return on their investment and that their money would be protected.
-Instead, The couple’s $170,000 was utilized to help buy a palatial $1.5 million house off Paddock Drive at which the principals of the currently shuttered real estate investment company live.
+After a Georgia couple wired $170,000 from their sprinkler company with Norman Strell Castleberry Financial Services, a Wellington investment firm, they were promised they would get a good return on their investment and that their money would be protected.
+Instead, the couple’s $170,000 was used to help purchase a lavish $1.5 million home off Paddock Drive at which the head of the currently shuttered real estate investment company live.

 History of Investment Fraud

 The Securities and Exchange Commission said the losses are more.
-When government regulators in March convinced a federal judge to close Castleberry to prevent further fraud, they estimated it had bilked at least 3.6 million from 15 investors nationwide.
-The claims business officials made to shareholders were as fake as the diplomas company president Jonathan Turner hung in his office, the FBI agent said.
+When cabinet supervisors in March persuaded a federal magistrate to shut Castleberry to avoid further fraud, they estimated it had swindled more than 3.6 million from 15 financiers all over the country.
+The claims business representatives made to shareholders were as fake as the certificates hung by Jonathan Turner, the firm president in his workplace as claimed by the FBI agent.

-Turner claimed to have a master’s degree in business Administration from Emory University and a law degree from William Howard Taft University.
-Turner, who changed his title from Jon Barri Brothers, never went to school, FBI agent Jason Darling wrote.
-Instead, Turner is a convicted felon who was released from prison at 2016 following serving a seven-year stint about 25 fraud-related fees he racked up in Miami.
+Turner claimed to have a law degree from William Howard Taft University and a master’s degree in business administration from Emory University.
+In reality, he had never gone to school and had changed his name from Jon Barri Brothers to Jonathan Turner, FBI spy Jason Darling noted.
+Instead, Turner is a convicted felon who was released from prison in 2016 following serving a seven-year stint about 25 fraud-related fees he racked up in Miami.

 Turner, 52, appeared in U.S. District Court on Thursday to Face a charge of wire fraud concerning Castleberry’s operations.
 He is to be arraigned on May 10 about the fee that is punishable with a maximum 30-year prison term.